paulgoble/bloglist-final/README.md

 # bloglist-final
-Completed app for FS Open part 7
+Completed app for Fullstack Open course (MOOC) at the University of Helsinki (part 7 - final)

 a full stack web application for storing your favorite blogs